louketo/louketo-proxy/README.md

 ---
 #### **- Upstream Headers**

-On protected resources the upstream endpoint will receive a number of headers added by the proxy;
+On protected resources the upstream endpoint will receive a number of headers added by the proxy, along with an custom claims.

 ```GO
 # add the header to the upstream endpoint